| "I

 complicated.
 Perhaps it's just the prices that made us compare like

+for like.
 And that is our only

 grumble at The Lowry - the wine list is exhaustive and the food